-- 43.01.113.1.1 The primary form of residential development in the Municipality is the single detached dwelling whether these are occupied on a year round or seasonal basis.
-It is likely that future residences will continue to be single detached dwellings.
-Other form of residential development will be considered in accordance with the policies of this Plan. - 43.01.213.1.2 Except as otherwise provided, only one dwelling unit is permitted on each lot of record. - 1301.31.3.
-Intensification and redevelopment opportunities will be encouraged in appropriate locations.
-Higher density residential development will be permitted in appropriate locations in accordance with the policies of this Plan, and subject to rezoning to consider all land use implications.
-However, the consideration of higher density development on the basis of partial services will require an amendment to this Plan. - 13.1.4 SecondaryThe Municipality shall encourage the development of affordable housing and shall target 10% for all residential development to be affordable housing.
+- 13.1.1 The primary form of residential development in the Municipality is the detached dwelling whether these are occupied on a year round or seasonal basis.
+It is likely that future residences will continue to be detached dwellings.
+Other form of residential development will be considered in accordance with the policies of this Plan. - 13.1.2 Except as otherwise provided, only one dwelling unit is permitted on each lot of record. - 13.1.3 Intensification and redevelopment opportunities will be encouraged in appropriate locations.
+Higher density residential development will be permitted in appropriate locations in accordance with the policies of this Plan. - 13.1.4 The Municipality shall encourage the development of affordable housing and shall target 10% for all residential development to be affordable housing.

-43.0213.2 Additional Units
+13.2 Additional Units

-- 13.2.1 The Planning Act requires municipalities to allow secondarypermit additional units in detached, semi-detached and row house dwellings as well as in accessory structures-building.
+- 13.2.1 The Planning Act requires municipalities to permit additional units in detached, semidetached and row house dwellings as well as in accessory buildings.
 An additional unit is a separate and self-contained dwelling unit that is subordinate to the primary dwelling and located within the same building or within a detached accessory building on the same lot as a primary dwelling.
-It is the policy of this Plan to recognize this type of permission subject to the following: - 13.02.113.2.2 SecondaryAdditional units are permitted in all land use designations where detached, semi-detach and row house dwellings and accessory structures are permitted except for the Waterfront designation.
-Lake planning and development has been determined on the basis of one dwelling unit for each parcellot of landrecord. - 13.02213.2.3 Secondary unitsAn additional unit(s) must comply with all applicable laws and standards.
-A secondary unit must confirmdemonstrate that the septic system is capable of accommodating the additional bedrooms where necessary units.
+It is the policy of this Plan to recognize this type of permission subject to the following: - 13.2.2 Additional units are permitted in all land use designations where detached, semidetach and row house dwellings and accessory structures are permitted except for the Waterfront designation.
+Lake planning and development has been determined on the basis of one dwelling unit for each lot of record. - 13.2.3 An additional unit(s) must demonstrate that the septic system is capable of accommodating the additional units. - 13.2.4 The character of the detached, semi-detached or row house should be preserved when establishing an additional unit(s). - 13.2.5 Appropriate standards and provisions shall be established in the Zoning By-law in accordance with the following: - a) Establish the lots where a additional dwelling unit(s) is permitted within the principal dwelling units and within an accessory building; - b) The use is subordinate in scale and function to the primary dwelling on the lot; - c) The use can be integrated into its surroundings with negligible visual

-- 13.2.4 The character of the single detached, semi-detached or row house should be preserved when establishing a-an additional unit(s). - 13.2.5 Appropriate standards and provisions shall be established in the Zoning By-law in accordance with the following: - Establish the lots where a additional dwelling unit(s) is permitted within the principal dwelling units and within an accessory building; - b) The use is subordinate in scale and function to the primary dwelling on the lot; - The use can be integrated into its surroundings with negligible visual impact to the streetscape; - The use is compatible in design and scale with the built form of the primary dwelling; - e) No more than one parking space will be required for a secondary dwelling unit; - f) The addition of an additional dwelling unit shall not cause an encroachment into any required yard or height restriction imposed by the Zoning By-law.
-In the case where an existing dwelling is legally non-complying such addition shall not cause a further encroachment; and, - 43023g) The secondary unit.dwelling unit will comply with the Ontario Building Code, Ontario Fire Code, and all other applicable requirements.
+- impact to the streetscape; - d) The use is compatible in design and scale with the built form of the primary dwelling; - e) No more than one parking space will be required for a secondary dwelling unit; - f) The addition of an additional dwelling unit shall not cause an encroachment into any required yard or height restriction imposed by the Zoning By-law.
+In the case where an existing dwelling is legally non-complying such addition shall not cause a further encroachment; and, - g) The secondary dwelling unit will comply with the Ontario Building Code, Ontario Fire Code, and all other applicable requirements.

-43.0313.3 Trailers and Mobile Homes
+13.3 Trailers and Mobile Homes